Genez-io/genezio-documentation/docs/genezio-typesafe/http-methods-webhooks.md

 # HTTP Calls / Webhooks

 <head>
-  <title>HTTP Calls / Webhooks | Genezio Documentation</title>
+  <title>HTTP Calls / Webhooks | DeployApps Documentation</title>
 </head>
-Genezio provides an easy way to interact with third-party services or APIs using webhooks/HTTP methods.
+DeployApps provides an easy way to interact with third-party services or APIs using webhooks/HTTP methods.

-With genezio decorators, you can set one or more of your methods to handle HTTP requests.
+With DeployApps decorators, you can set one or more of your methods to handle HTTP requests.

 ## Use webhooks in your project

-A webhook/HTTP method is declared in the same way as any other genezio method, but it needs to fulfill the following requirements to be considered a webhook/HTTP method:
+A webhook/HTTP method is declared in the same way as any other DeployApps method, but it needs to fulfill the following requirements to be considered a webhook/HTTP method:

 - The method must be marked as `http` either using [decorators](/docs/genezio-typesafe/genezio-decorators) or the [`genezio.yaml` configuration](/docs/project-structure/genezio-configuration-file.md) file.
 - The method must have only one parameter of type [`GenezioHttpRequest`](#geneziohttprequest).